 GeriActors & Friends is currently full and not accepting new members.
 Read more.

-Coming this Fall: Listen to our audio play Way Back
+Coming Soon: Listen to our audio play Way Back

 “Be careful what you say!
 He’ll write it down and put it in a play!”

 “Physically I’m tired [after rehearsals], but emotionally I’m invigorated.”

 Carlean was recruited to GeriActors after seeing a play directed by our own David Barnet.
 In Carlean’s opinion, one of the biggest barriers for seniors is that society treats them as if they are invisible, and she is anything but that!
 Our company is an avenue for her to demonstrate how vital and relevant seniors are.
 She loves every aspect of theatre from production to performance.
 Carlean feels that GeriActors gives her constant encouragement to express herself creatively, and it is a safe environment in which to learn and be challenged.
 Amidst a global pandemic, working with GeriActors helped her stay connected in these isolating times and retain a positive attitude.